PassWeaver API

 :max_hours

-: Max one-time secrets duration
+: Max one-time secrets duration, expressed in hours

 readonly